Collaborations

 At the Centre for Primary Health Care and Equity (CPHCE), we build our research and service development collaborations through joint ventures with South Western, South Eastern and Sydney Local Health Districts (LHD).

-Each of our collaborations is supported by the centre and an LHD with a formal agreement, an advisory committee and funding from both groups.
+Each of our collaborations is supported by the Centre and an LHD with a formal agreement, an advisory committee and funding from both groups.
 The collaborations are bridges between the centre and the LHD, conducting research and evaluation that is valuable to both groups.
 This supports the uptake of research into practice and means researchers can directly engage with health services.
-We hope Primary Health Networks will be part of future research collaborations.

 The Centre for Health Equity, Research and Evaluation (CHETRE)